jonggan-kim/Heroes-of-Pymoli/README.md

-# Heroes_of_Pymoli
+# Heroes of Pymoli

-   from the purchase data, show the various result summary using panda dataframe
+from the purchase data, show the various result summary using pandas dataframe